-Ham & Pickle Roll Ups also tend to disappear from plate fast, so why not give them a go!
+- Ham & pickle roll-ups also tend to disappear from the plate fast, so why not give them a go!

 - In a mixing bowl, combine all the ingredients for meatballs.
-Use your hand for best distribution of seasonings.
-With a small cookie dough scoop, scoop out the meat and place them onto a tray.
+Use your hand for the best distribution of seasonings.
+With a small cookie dough scoop, scoop out the meat and place it onto a tray.
 Roll each into a ball.

 - Turn on your instant pot and press SAUTE.
 Pour in oil.
 When hot, add meatballs add brown them for about 4-5 minutes (they don’t have to be completely brown on all sides).
 Pro tip: Lift the inner pot and shake it to save time turning each meatball over.

-- Meanwhile, in other bowl mix the sauce ingredients and add the mixture to the pot with browned meatballs.
-If there are a lot of pieces stuck to the bottom of the pot, deglaze it (using the sauce scrape off the pieces).
+- Meanwhile, in another bowl mix the sauce ingredients and add the mixture to the pot with browned meatballs.
+If there are a lot of pieces stuck to the bottom of the pot, deglaze it (using the sauce to scrape off the pieces).
 Cancel the SAUTE program.

 - Check the thickness of the sauce and reduce down if you like (see note 5).
 Transfer the meatballs onto a serving plate and pour the sauce over.